Aliases for C3 Gene

 GeneCards Summary for C3 Gene

-C3 (Complement Component 3) is a Protein Coding gene.
-Diseases associated with C3 include hemolytic uremic syndrome, atypical 5 and macular degeneration, age-related, 9.
-Among its related pathways are Signaling by GPCR and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include receptor binding and C5L2 anaphylatoxin chemotactic receptor binding.
-An important paralog of this gene is CD109.
+C3 (Complement C3) is a Protein Coding gene.
+Diseases associated with C3 include Complement Component 3 Deficiency, Autosomal Recessive and Hemolytic Uremic Syndrome, Atypical 5.
+Among its related pathways are Immune response Lectin induced complement pathway and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and C5L2 anaphylatoxin chemotactic receptor binding.
+An important paralog of this gene is C4B.

 Derived from proteolytic degradation of complement C3, C3a anaphylatoxin is a mediator of local inflammatory process.
 In chronic inflammation, acts as a chemoattractant for neutrophils (By similarity).
 It induces the contraction of smooth muscle, increases vascular permeability and causes histamine release from mast cells and basophilic leukocytes.

 [C3-beta-c]: Acts as a chemoattractant for neutrophils in chronic inflammation.